 The Emancipation Proclamation

-The Emancipation Proclamation was issued by President Abraham Lincoln on September 22nd, 1862.
+The Emancipation Proclamation was formally issued by President Abraham Lincoln on January 1st, 1863.
 Many people assume that this declaration meant immediate freedom for slaves across the nation.
 This was not the case.
 The Proclamation was worded in such a way that only slaves in Confederate States that were actively in rebellion were freed.
-Also remember that the country was still very much at war in 1862.
+Also remember that the country was still very much at war in 1863.
 Unsurprisingly, the Confederacy did not adhere to Lincoln’s declaration.

 This also isn’t to say the Emancipation Proclamation had no impact.
 News of it led many slaves to escape the bondage of their masters and flee behind Union lines.
 Many would obtain their freedom and join the Union Army.